openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable and configure Contrail plugin
-    3. Enable dedicated analytics DB
-    4. Add a node with controller role
+    3. Add a node with controller role
-    5. Add 2 nodes with "compute" and "Storage-cinder" roles
+    4. Add 2 nodes with "compute" and "Storage-cinder" roles
-    6. Add a node with Base-OS role
+    5. Add a node with Base-OS role
-    7. Add 3 nodes with "contrail-config", "contrail-control", "contrail-db" and "contrail-analytics" roles
+    6. Add a node with "contrail-controller", "contrail-analytics" roles
-    8. Add a node with 'contrail-analytics-db' role
+    7. Add a node with "contrail-analytics","contrail-analytics-db" role
-    9. Deploy cluster with plugin
+    8. Deploy cluster with plugin
-    10. Run contrail health check tests
+    9. Run contrail health check tests
-    11. Run OSTF tests
+    10. Run OSTF tests